msrody/TheRodys/content/2.articles/202410 Missionary Appointment.md

 ## Budget

 We received our preliminary budget.
 This represents the money we will need to raise in order to get approval to retun to Indonesia.
-The funding will include all of our expenses for living, work and projects and has subsequently frown to almost $9000 a month.
+The funding will include all of our expenses for living, work and projects and has subsequently grown to over $9000 a month.
 We think it may be as much as $10,000 a month by the time it is finalized.
 That means we need 100 churches, families or individuals to partner with us for $100 a month.
 Now that's a big ask, but God will provide.

 <details>